Do the Coen Brothers Actually

-“New shit has come to light,” as The Dude says.
+“New shit has come to light,” as Dude says in The Big Lebowski (1998).

 What suddenly struck me one day was that every single one of the Coen brothers’ 17 feature films gives a subtle nod to tobacco products in some way or another.
-Many of the best Coen brothers’ movies might as well be called tobacco commercials because they are overflowing with items like cigarettes.
+Many of the best Coen brothers’ movies might as well be called “tobacco commercials” because they are overflowing with items like cigarettes and cigars.
 I mean, some of the Coens’ pictures are so littered with tobacco products that you really have to wonder about these guys… Like, do the Coen brothers actually work for Big Tobacco in some way?

 Yeah, I said it.
-And I already know what you’re thinking… Aren’t cigarettes displayed in lots of Hollywood movies simply as product placement deals and nothing more sinister than that?
+And I already know what you’re thinking… Aren’t cigarettes displayed in lots of Hollywood movies simply as props or product placement deals and nothing more sinister than that?

 Well, yes and hell emphatically no, in my opinion.
 These million dollar Hollywood film directors such as the Coen brothers basically have “carte blanche” when it comes to writing their screenplays, designing sets, picking props, filming, and ultimately editing every single frame of their own films… They have unlimited budgets and complete creative control, so why is unnecessary tobacco use still appearing everywhere, even throughout the Coen brothers’ most recent movies?
 Are secret Big Tobacco agendas really being carried out over the Coens’ long career or do Joel & Ethan Coen really love cigarettes that much?

-You might be still be wondering why would I chose to focus on the Coen brothers specifically.
+You might be still be wondering why I chose to focus on the Coen brothers specifically.
 Hey, I enjoy their films just like everyone else.
-Some of the Coen brothers’ pictures I had absolutely treasured, until now.
+Some of the Coen brothers’ pictures I had absolutely treasured… Until now, that is.

 Imagine my feelings when I am always enjoying the Coens’ newest movie at the same time I am disgusted by the hundreds of appearances of unnecessary tobacco products.
-I mean, can’t the Coen brothers work anything else into their pictures?
-Someone might say it’s just a product placement thing and every filmmaker does it to pay the bills.
-But the Coens rarely work with Coca-Cola or Chevrolet to pay the bills.
+I mean, can’t the Coen brothers work some other products into their award-winning motion pictures?
+Some might say it’s just a product placement thing and every filmmaker does it to pay the bills.
+But the Coens rarely feature Coca-Cola or Chevrolet to pay the bills.
 Of all the things you could put in your movies to pay the rent… The only thing these guys seem to feature consistently is tobacco.
-And come to think of it, I don’t ever remember seeing a pair of naked woman titties in any of the Coen brothers’ films.
+Come to think of it, I don’t ever remember seeing a pair of naked woman titties in any of the Coen brothers’ films.
 Joel & Ethan really do seem to have a strange, undying allegiance to tobacco products.
 It’s as simple as that.

-While originally watching some of the Coen brothers’ films years ago, I guess I had noticed a few cigarettes or packs appearing here and there, embedded as mere texture, but the absolute truth and what I have recently discovered in macro detail is that nearly every one of the Coen brothers’ 17 feature films is completely littered with tobacco products.
+While originally watching some of the Coen brothers’ films years ago, I guess I had noticed a few cigarettes or a pack of smokes appearing here and there, merely embedded as texture, but the absolute truth and what I have recently discovered in macro detail is that nearly every one of the Coen brothers’ 17 feature films is completely littered with tobacco products.

 Everyone knows the distinct sound a Zippo brand lighter makes.
 That signature “clink” is distinctly heard and seen in at least five of the Coen brothers’ films.
 The famous lighter also happens to be featured as a “red herring” in the Coen’s very first film Blood Simple (1984) when a man’s custom engraved Zippo lighter is left at the scene of a murder.
 Yikes!

-Whether the Coen brothers’ ultimate goal is to sell more cigarettes, convert audience members into smokers, pay tribute to the golden age of Hollywood, or just make tobacco use seem more commonplace in today’s health-conscious society, the Coen brothers seem to go awfully far out of their way to display smoking in their feature films and other published works.
+Whether the Coen brothers’ ultimate goal is to sell more cigarettes, convert audience members into smokers, pay the bills, pay tribute to the so-called golden age of Hollywood, or just make tobacco use seem more commonplace in today’s health-conscious society, the Coen brothers seem to go awfully far out of their way to display smoking in their feature films, not to mention their other published works.
 At the very least, every single one of the Coen brothers’ 17 films warmly portrays a cigarette… or two hundred.